Complete gentle and special biserial algebras are $g$-tame: -vectors and lattice points

-\begin{proof} In the same way as (1) and (2) in Section \ref{Secexample}, one can check that the number of $D_1$-laminates is equal to $\frac{1}{2}n(n+3)$ and the number of $D_2$-laminates is equal to $n(n+1)$, in particular, they are finite.
-The latter assertion follows from Theorem \ref{comp simp fan}. \end{proof}
+\begin{proof} It is already shown in Section \ref{Secexample}(1) (resp, (2)) that the number of $D_1$-laminates (resp., $D_2$-laminates) is equal to $\frac{1}{2}n(n+3)$ (resp., $n(n+1)$), in particular, it is finite.
+Then, the assertion follows from Theorem \ref{comp simp fan}. \end{proof}

 \begin{corollary} Theorem \ref{lattice points} holds for $D=D_1$ or $D=D_2$. \end{corollary}